What is Resisting Arrest?

 If you’re like many people, you’ve heard the term “resisting arrest.”
 But what does it mean, and what happens if you resist arrest in Wisconsin?
 This guide explains.

-What Counts as Resisting Arrest in Wisconsin?
+What is Resisting Arrest in Wisconsin?

-Penalties for Resisting Arrest
+What are the Penalties for Resisting Arrest in Wisconsin?

 Do You Need to Talk to an Attorney About Resisting Arrest Charges?